The Appalachian State University campus is currently operating under normal conditions.

 Appalachian State University has completed a set of rigorous warning preparedness criteria established by the National Weather Service to earn the distinction of being a StormReady® University.

-The emergency management program and emergency preparedness initiatives of Appalachian State University, including this web site, are now a service of the Department of Environmental Health, Safety and Emergency Management (EHS&EM).
+The emergency management program and emergency preparedness initiatives of Appalachian State University, including this web site, are now a service of the Office of Environmental Health, Safety and Emergency Management (EHS&EM).
 If you have any questions relating to EHS&EM programs at App State, please visit the EHS&EM site or the "Contact Us" section of this site.

 Chancellor's Emergency Preparedness Message